saliktariq/saliktariq/README.md

     </nav>
     <section id="about" class="container about">
         <h2>About Me</h2>
         <p>I am a passionate Software Engineer with a keen interest in developing real-time and mission-critical systems.
-With a solid foundation in programming with C++ and Python, I am also exploring Android development using Kotlin.
-As an aspiring technical writer, I aim to share my knowledge and experiences to help others in the tech community.</p>
+With a solid foundation in programming with C++ and Python, I am also exploring Android development using Kotlin.</p>
     </section>
     <section id="skills" class="container skills">
         <h2>Skills</h2>